jperkin/www.perkin.org.uk/_posts/2011-12-22-last-day-at-mysql.markdown

 FUD, folks) and working harder than ever.

 I'm most proud of the work we have done internally to ensure our MySQL releases are in excellent shape.
-When I first joined, our internal 'PushBuild' system was very limited, only able to handle a small number of pushes with reduced testing across a few platforms, and the builds produced were completely different to those that were released.
+When I first joined, our internal &ldquo;PushBuild&rdquo; system was very limited, only able to handle a small number of pushes with reduced testing across a few platforms, and the builds produced were completely different to those that were released.

 Nowadays, thanks to the investment made by Sun and Oracle, we have a large server farm producing thousands of builds and hundreds of gigabytes of data